 The simple answer is no, your website will run the same whether you have WHOIS protection or not.
 There is however a number of important benefits that come along with this service.
 To be more exact, the domain owner will be able to retain their privacy.

 What is Domain Privacy Protection?
+[Definition]

 Every domain has public information tied to it about the owner of the domain.
 Some very personal data such as the registrant’s address and contact details are stored in the ICANN (Internet Corporation for Assigned Names and Numbers) WHOIS directory, which publishes it for the world to see.
-As you can imagine, these rules are detrimental to registrant’s privacy.
+As you can imagine, these rules are detrimental to the registrant’s privacy.

 Domain privacy protection is a service that’s available when you purchase a domain name.
-Here are some reasons why you might want to opt-in for WHOIS protection.

 Since this data is available to the general public, there is a good possibility that your contact information will fall into the hands of spam bots as well as junk calls.
-There is even a possibility of your data getting into the hands of scammers which could use it for purposes of social engineering, thus harming your site or business.
+There is even a possibility of your data getting into the hands of scammers who could use it for purposes of social engineering, thus harming your site or business.

-Keep in mind that there are also few TLDs (Top-Level Domains) that automatically have WHOIS protection enabled, such as those that fall under the GDPR region.
+Keep in mind that there are also a few TLDs (Top-Level Domains) that automatically have WHOIS protection enabled, such as those that fall under the GDPR region.
 There are also several TLDs that do not allow for privacy protection at all, such as .us domains.